imprint

 What exactly are cookies?

-Whenever you surf the Internet, you are using a browser.
-Well-known browsers are, for example, Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
+Whenever you surf the internet, you use a browser.
+Well-known browsers include Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
 Most websites save small text files in your browser.
 These files are called cookies.

-One thing cannot be dismissed out of hand: Cookies are really useful little helpers.
+One thing cannot be denied: Cookies are really useful little helpers.
 Almost all websites use cookies.
 More precisely, they are HTTP cookies, as there are also other cookies for other areas of application.
-HTTP cookies are small files that our website stores on your computer.
-These cookie files are automatically placed in the cookie folder, which is the “brain” of your browser.
+HTTP cookies are small files that are stored on your computer by our website.
+These cookie files are automatically stored in the cookie folder, the “brain” of your browser, so to speak.
 A cookie consists of a name and a value.
 When defining a cookie, one or more attributes must also be specified.

 For example, cookie data can look like this: